Zer0Hiro/Zer0Hiro/README.md

 ---

-### 🔢 EquationParser
+### 🔢 EquationParser-3D

-A [C implementation](https://github.com/Zer0Hiro/EquationParser) of the **Shunting-Yard algorithm** with RPN evaluation, variable support, and expression visualization.
-Extended with ascii visualiser.
+A [C implementation](https://github.com/Zer0Hiro/EquationParser) of the **Shunting-Yard algorithm** with RPN evaluation, variable support, and ASCII visualization.

 ---